What is an apprenticeship?

 An apprenticeship is a skilled job with training.
 Every apprentice is guaranteed a minimum wage linked to their age.
 They are available at all academic levels – whether you are leaving school without GCSEs or completing your A-levels.
 There are apprenticeships in industries like engineering, health and accountancy – plus a host of careers you would never think of.
 And 9 out of 10 apprentices stay in work after completing their course.

 Apprenticeships are available through both colleges and employer-led schemes.
 However, to start an apprenticeship you will need to be offered a job opportunity first.
 You cannot start an apprenticeship without first having a job.
 St Michael’s staff and colleges will support you to look for opportunities, and you should stay in regular contact if you are looking for an opportunity in this area.
-Parents are welcome to attend any careers appointment with their son or daughter.
+Parents are welcome to attend any career appointment with their son or daughter.

 Higher apprenticeships